 To reduce emissions, we provide low-impact travel choices for our employees through collaboration with our travel providers, planning tools, and initiatives such as the Zipcar vehicle share program at our headquarters in Palo Alto, California, United States.

-Additionally, we were one of 10 founding members of EV100, a new Climate Group initiative to accelerate technological development of electric vehicles (EVs) worldwide.
+HP is one of 10 founding members of EV100, a Climate Group initiative launched in 2017 to accelerate adoption of electric vehicles (EVs) worldwide.
 In support of this effort, we have committed to install EV infrastructure at all feasible sites worldwide by 2040.
+In 2019, we offered EV infrastructure at 32% of the 85 target sites.

 For further information, see www.hp.com/go/report_operations.